mt32net/micromes-core-legacy/README.md

 ## Contribute

 If you want to contrubute just open a Pull Request or an issue.
-There are no generell instructions, becaouse there is not a lot working yet and things change quickly.
-So there is also no Build section
+There are no generell instructions, because there is not a lot working yet and things change quickly.
+There is also no Build section

 ## Build